nathantyler/Swing-BinaryConversion/README.md

 Eventually I want to convert the longs to BigIntegers so the size of the number is never really an issue.
 That's the next version.

+(This branch will be the working branch for the conversion from long to BigInteger).